netxms/netxms-doc/user/management-console.rst

 To generate report:

-* Right-click on report name in :ref:`object-browser` and select :guilabel:`Open report` in pop-up menu, report view will open (as show in figure above)
+* Left-click on report name in :ref:`object-browser`, report view will open (as show in figure above)
 * In report view, fill parameters and click :guilabel:`Generate Report`

 You can monitor progress in :guilabel:`Server Jobs` view.
 To open it, select